Compare 8 UK Rehabs

 Drug and alcohol addiction almost destroyed my life.
-For the last three years I have been battling alcoholism, the turning point for me was finding my way into treatment.
-I was funded by my local drugs agency for my treatment.
-There are loads of drug and alcohol rehab clinics out there and it just so happens that the one I was funded for, Addiction Recovery Centre, turned out to be perfect for me.
+For the last three years I have been battling alcoholism, the turning point for me was finding my way into treatment and getting an alcohol detoxification.

 You may be in a situation where you feel hopeless, I know that place well.
 I felt like I had tried everything until I went into an alcohol rehab clinic.
-I had tried moving away from my hometown, replacing one substance for another, cutting down my consumption, but none of these worked in the long term.
+I had tried moving away from my hometown, researched on how to detox from alcohol, replacing one substance for another, cutting down my consumption, I even tried using alcohol detoxification drugs on my own, but none of these worked in the long term.
 I always ended up back in the same place doing the same things.
-As I write this I am 15 months clean and sober and I’m happier than I have ever been.
+As I write this I am 15 months clean since alcohol detoxification.
+How long of a journey it was but I am sober and I’m happier than I have ever been.
 You can be free from the painful monotony of addiction just as I am.

-I owe my freedom to the best of the alcohol rehabilitation clinics, which I spent six months in.
+I owe my freedom to the best of the alcoholic detox and rehabilitation clinics, which I spent six months in, if you’re wondering how long does it take to detox from alcohol.
 It almost seems like a lifetime ago now, I don’t desire a drink anymore, in fact the thought rarely enters my head.